 - To manage with the Jenkins server, you should connect to a VM.

 - With OpenSSH

-Where “user” is the username that was specified while creating the virtual machine and “*vm_ip*” is the VM IP address.
+“User” is the username specified while creating the virtual machine, and “*vm_ip*” is the VM IP address.

 - With the PuTTy application